dwinterLA-zz/ground-source/index.md

 ---
-intro_paragraph: GROUNDSOURCE is a Los Angeles-based full-service real estate firm that specializes in representing tenants, landlords and investors.
+intro_paragraph: GROUNDSOURCE is a Los Angeles-based full-service commercial real estate firm that specializes in representing tenants, landlords and investors.
 Our forty-five years of collective experience in the L.A. marketplace lets us combine extensive insider knowledge with trusted partnerships to create unparalleled value.
 We’re